nicklafferty/craftycody/content/crafts/jigsaw-review.md

 +++
 The only saw I ever wanted was a jigsaw.
 They're maneuverable and, with some effort, can cut a straight line.
 Their versatility and portability make them an attractive first saw for any handywoman thinking about building something.
 You are limited on thicker pieces of wood where a miter saw would shine, but if you don't mind making a couple of extra cuts then you're all good.

+My birthday rolled around and my parents asked me what I would like.
+I was in a new phase of building things but really needed a power saw.
+I asked for the Dewalt cordless jigsaw.
+Lowe's even had a bundle deal where you got a drill, impact driver, multi-tool, and got to pick a free tool as a bonus.
+My free tool was the jigsaw.

 ## Features

 ## Performance